Emmaus High School

 Emmaus High School (EHS) is a large public high school located in Emmaus, Pennsylvania.
 The school serves grades 9–12 in Pennsylvania's East Penn School District in the Lehigh Valley region of eastern Pennsylvania.

-Emmaus High School is located immediately off Cedar Crest Boulevard, at 500 Macungie Avenue in Emmaus, a borough 5 mi miles south of Allentown, Pennsylvania.
+Emmaus High School is located immediately off Cedar Crest Boulevard, at 500 Macungie Avenue in Emmaus, a borough 5 mi south of Allentown, Pennsylvania.

 Student population

-As of the 2023-24 school year, Emmaus High School had a student enrollment of 2,819 students and 193.35 classroom teachers on an FTE basis for a student–teacher ratio of 14.58, according to National Center for Education Statistics data.
+As of the 2024-25 school year, Emmaus High School had a student enrollment of 2,842 students and 181.2 classroom teachers on an FTE basis for a student–teacher ratio of 15.68, according to National Center for Education Statistics data.
 There were 861 students eligible for free lunch and 84 eligible for reduced cost lunch.

 Emmaus High School serves students grades nine through 12 from Emmaus, Lower Macungie Township, Macungie, Upper Milford Township, and Alburtis, all located in the Lehigh Valley, the third-largest metropolitan region of Pennsylvania.

 The school ranks among the top Lehigh Valley public high schools in its percentage of graduating students who pursue post-secondary education.
 Among its Class of 2024, 82 percent of Emmaus High School graduates entered colleges, universities, or other post-graduate education.
 The school also maintains a program for academically gifted students, which includes advanced classes and a mentorship program.
 Noting the academic quality of Emmaus High School, Money magazine named Emmaus one of the nation's "Top 100" places to live in 2007 and again in 2009.

 Two middle schools (Eyer Middle School and Lower Macungie Middle School), both located in Macungie, serve grades six through eight and feed into Emmaus High School.
 Seven elementary schools (Alburtis, Wescosville, Lincoln, Jefferson, Macungie, Shoemaker, and Willow Lane) and one elementary charter school (Seven Generations Charter School) feed into the two middle schools and then Emmaus High School.